christine-zhang1/cs180/proj4/index.md

     </div>
 </div>

+The desk image may look a bit odd, but notice how all the pictures behind the monitor have been warped so that they are more rectangular.
+The laptop is at an angle compared to the monitor and looks stretched out in the warped image, which is expected because we chose the monitor's screen as the rectification points.
+If you consider only the monitor, keyboard, and pictures on the wall in the back, the rectification is more clear.

 ## Blend Images into a Mosaic
 To create a mosaic, I chose one image to be the reference image, and warped the other images towards the reference image by computing homographies between each image and the reference image.
 Specifically, I padded the reference image to a certain fixed size, adjusted the correspondence points labeled on the reference image accordingly, and warped the other images to this new padded image while making sure to keep the same image shape after the warp.
 This allowed the entire mosaic to fit on one larger canvas.
 I created mosaics of two and three images.

 To blend the images together in the mosaic, I used two-band blending with a distance transform mask.
 I used the following procedure to blend two images together:

 1. Compute the distance transform mask for both images.
 The distance transform sets each pixel inside a region (in this case, the image's bounding box) to be the Euclidean distance to the nearest edge.
 The final mask is normalized between 0 and 1.
 See images below for examples.
+Let's call the masks `mask1` and `mask2` for the first and second image respectively.
 2. Find the low frequencies and high frequencies of each image.
 I obtained the low frequencies by blurring the image with a Gaussian filter of kernel size 7 and sigma 2, and I obtained the high frequencies by subtracting the low frequencies from the original image.
 I used my code from project 2 for the blurring.
+Let's call the low and high frequencies for the first image `low1` and `high1`, and similarly `low2` and `high2` for the second image.
 3. Combine the low frequencies of the two images using a weighted average, where the weights are the images' respective masks.
-I did this using `(lowpass1 * mask1 + lowpass2 * mask2) / (mask1 + mask2)`, where the division ensured that the weights summed to 1 everywhere that either of the masks were nonzero.
-If both of the masks were 0 at a certain pixel, then I didn't do the division (to avoid zero division eror) and just set that pixel to 0.
+I calculated this using `(low1 * mask1 + low2 * mask2) / (mask1 + mask2)`, where the division ensured that the weights summed to 1 everywhere that either of the masks were nonzero.
+If both of the masks were 0 at a certain pixel, then I just set that pixel to 0 (avoiding zero division error) since neither image was present at that pixel.
-4. Combine the high frequencies by taking `highpass1` where `mask1` was greater than `mask2`, and `highpass2` otherwise.
+4. Combine the high frequencies by taking `high1` where `mask1` was greater than `mask2`, and `high2` otherwise.
-5. Sum the low frequency blend with the high frequency blend to get the final blend.
+5. Add the low frequency blend to the high frequency blend to get the final mosaic.

 Here are the distance transforms for the warped/padded Souvenir Coffee photos.